microsoft/fluentui/packages/codemods/documentation/howTo.md

 expect(somePredicate).toBeFalsy(); // Test fails if SOMEPREDICATE is true.
 ```

 - Unfortunately, to write tests for your codemods, you'll need to know a little bit of `ts-morph` to be able to navigate the AST and examine the renamed props.
-Here's some code to get you started that uses existing utilities to return an array of JSX elements that contain the components in question:
+Here's some code to get you started that uses existing utilities to return an array of JSX elements that contain the components in the dropdown mock file:

 ```typescript=
 const file = const file = project.getSourceFileOrThrow(DropdownPropsFile);